starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

         --function increase_balance \
         --inputs 1234

-The result should look like:
+The result should resemble this:

 .. tested-code:: none starknet_invoke_output